codefresh-io/argo-hub/workflows/slack/versions/0.0.3/docs/post-to-channel.md

 ### Outputs

-- `thread_ts`: The timestamp of the posted message, which can be used as a thread identifier for replies.
+- `message_ts`: The timestamp of the posted message, which can be used as a thread identifier for replies.
+- `channel_id`: The ID of the channel where the message was posted, useful for subsequent operations like editing messages.

 ## Examples